sabrysm/console-online-store/README.md

 # console-online-store
-This is an OOP project in the following course: https://www.udemy.com/course/java-development-for-beginners-learnit
+This is an OOP project for the following course: https://www.udemy.com/course/java-development-for-beginners-learnit

 # Project Description
 EXAM!
 Implement console program which will meet the following requirements: